Xmetalfanx/linuxSetup/README.md

 Right now despite my view of snaps (I dont use them), I just do not trust Canonical and the Snapstore.
 The KDE team is already handling an issue that came up with the KDE store, much better.

-- Ref: Here is a response from one member (if i understand correctly) of the KDE team talking about the KDE Store "issue"
+- Ref: A response from one member (if i understand correctly) of the KDE team talking about the KDE Store "issue"
   - [Trusting content on the KDE Store](https://blog.davidedmundson.co.uk/blog/kde-store-content/)

 To me, it's not just the issue with the Snapstore Malware, but the way Canonical, HASN'T handled it